Formatting text

 You can also apply styles to verbatim.

-Styles can be applied to only part of a word and do not need spaces
+Styles can be applied to parts of words and do not require surrounding spaces.

 *S*trategic *H*azard *I*ntervention *E*spionage *L*ogistics *D*irectorate